PatrickCoakley23/Angels_Breath/README.md

         - As a shopper I want to see the different price options for the various clubs.
             - ‘Choose your hit’ section users can see the price of getting the Angel’s Drop package for 3/6 and 12 month subscriptions.

-        - As a user I want to be able to see an ‘About Page’, so I can understand the type of company the Angel’s Breath is.
+        - As a user I want to be able to see an ‘About Page’, so I can understand the how the service and membership works.
-            - Reason for About page.
+            - Reason for 'How it Works Page'

     - Registration

-        - As a user who wants to subscribe to one of the Angel’s Drops whiskey clubs, I would like to be able to register an account easily so I can checkout quicker and receive special offers.
+        - As a user who wants to subscribe to one of the Angel’s Share whiskey clubs, I would like to be able to register an account easily so I can checkout quicker and receive special offers.
             - Reason for login/registration.

         - As a registered user I want to be able to login and logout quickly.

-        - As a one-time user I want to be able to make a once off purchase without signing up.
-            - If purchasing the whiskey subscription as a gift, user’s don’t need to sign up.

     - Purchasing & Checkout

-        - As a user I want to be able to view my shopping bag once I have selected a product, so I can evaluate the details of my purchase and the total cost.
+        - As a user I want to be able to view my shopping bag once I have selected a subscription, so I can evaluate the details of my purchase and the total cost.
             - Reason for the shopping bag.

         - As a user I want to easily enter my payment and shipping information and feel my transaction is safe and secure.